SADDLE FITTING AT HOME

 How to make saddle fitting wires:

-Cut two wires to 20 inch lengths.
+You can also use wire.
+Cut two wires in ~20 inch lengths.
 Copper works great, but even baling wire can work!
-You can also purchase a “flexible curve” from my "products" page.

-Fold in half into the basic shape of a V with the bend being 1 to 1 1/2″ wide to accommodate the width of the wither bone itself..put a piece of tape on the bottom of the left side to keep the left and right separated.
+Fold the wire into a "V" with the top bend being ~1 to 1 1/2″ wide to accommodate the width of the wither bone itself.
+It helps to put a piece of tape on the bottom of the left side to keep the left and right separated.
 Place wires on horse so that the tape is on the left side.

-For those of you who are uncertain of where to place the wires: Get a dry erase marker and draw a line along the edges of the scapula bone, or use a 3" strip of masking or medical tape.
-Once you locate the rear of the scapula place the tape along the edge of the back of the shoulder/scapula sthat the front edge of the tape marks the back edge of the bone.
+Locate the scapula; get a dry erase marker, chalk, or pastel and draw a line along the top and rear edges of the scapula bone, or use a strip of masking or medical tape.
+Draw a line, or place the tape along the back of the shoulder/scapula to mark the rear edge of the bone.

 You can find it by having your assistant pick up the front leg and moving it forward and backward and watching the bone to find the edges.
-Be sure to place the leg back down next to the other leg…keeping in mind the horse must be “square” and head strait forward with both front legs placed evenly apart and “squared up”.
-This is best with a 2nd person to keep the horse squared and head and neck motionless.
+Be sure to place the leg back down next to the other leg… keep in mind the horse must be standing “square,” on a level surface, with head strait forward.”
+It helps to have a 2nd person to keep the horse standing square, with his head and neck motionless.

 WIRE #1 will measure the amount of front bar flare needed to guide your horses shoulder under the tree into the gullet: